brendan-stephens/spark_cluster/README.md

 * Open up `Vagrantfile` in a text editor.

-* Change the `N_WORKERS` to the number of desired worker hosts [0-9].
+* Optional: Change the `N_WORKERS` to the number of desired worker hosts [0-9].

-* Vagrant will spin up one "head node" and `N` worker nodes in a Spark standalone cluster.
+* By Default: Vagrant will spin up one "head node" and `N` worker nodes in a Spark standalone cluster.
+  * You can start a standalone instance using: vagrant up hn0

 * Feel free to make other changes, e.g. RAM and CPU for each of the machines.